Oregon HVAC & Plumbing Safety Plan

 Primary Regulation: OAR Chapter 437, Division 3 (Construction Activities)

 Written Program Required: Oregon mandates a written Accident Prevention Program (APP) per OAR 437-001-0765.
-This is not optional — it is a legal requirement.
+Contractors should treat this as a required written-program item and review state-specific obligations.

 Fine Exposure: Serious violations: up to $14,502.
 Willful/repeat: up to $145,027.